 Joseph Nydle teaches AP Government and AP Human Geography at Hoover High School in Des Moines.
 Prior to teaching, Mr. Nydle worked various roles in electoral politics, advocacy, and public policy.
 His passion for informed civic action and love for working with youth inspired him to transition to the classroom.
 It is his goal to consistently create engaging and challenging lessons with a relevant context.
 Mr. Nydle lives in Des Moines with his wife and their dogs.

-Jack Vanderflught began his teaching career in 1992 and has been teaching AP US History, AP World History and American Government at Dallas Center-Grimes High School since 2009.
-Jack also works as the social studies professional learning community (PLC) leader at the high school.
+Jack Vanderflught began his teaching career in 1992 and has taught AP US History, AP World History (DMACC concurrent), United States History and American Government at Dallas Center-Grimes High School since 2009.
+Jack also works as the social studies professional learning community (PLC) leader at the high school and as a coach.
 Jack received his B.A. from Graceland University majoring in history with a minor in political science.
 Since then, Jack has become certified with an all social studies endorsement.
 In addition, he received a Masters of Teaching from Morningside College and was in the first class of teachers receiving certification in the social studies from the National Board for Professional Teaching Standards.
-Besides teaching, Jack also currently serves social studies educators as the Advocacy Director for the Iowa Council for the Social Studies.
-Jack lives in Osceola and enjoys spending time with his spouse and daughter, watching Royals baseball, working as a political activist, performing music and working with his church.
+In 2019 he completed a Master’s Degree in History from Missouri State University.
+Besides teaching, Jack also serves social studies educators as the Advocacy Director for the Iowa Council for the Social Studies.
+Jack lives in Osceola and enjoys spending time with his spouse Lizzey, an elementary teacher and coach, and his daughter Elaina, an architectural student at Drury University.
+Jack also enjoys watching Royals baseball, working as a political activist, performing music and working with his church.